 I noticed a clear contrast between the two.
-Bono sees life from a more ’taoist’ point of view.
-Consider his comments on how emptiness pulls the strings in life.
-As chapter 40 puts it…
+Bono sees life from a more Taoist point of view.
+His comments on how emptiness pulls the strings in life parallel chapter 40…

-Bono is a dozen years older than Musk, which may explain part of this.
-I mean, every 10 years can mark a major leap in ‘depth’, especially if the nothingness of emptiness is pulling the strings.
-To put it in correlations terms:
+Bono is a dozen years older than Musk, which may explain part of their difference.
+I mean, every 10 years can mark a major leap in depth of awareness, especially if the nothingness of emptiness is pulling the strings.
+To put it in Correlations terms (p.565) …

 — ——— = —————

-Finding any meaning in this terse correlation requires ‘fuzzy thinking’.
-So, see what your intuition can conjure up, and then move on to more solid ground. 😉
+Finding any meaning in this terse Correlation requires ‘fuzzy thinking’.
+See what your intuition can conjure up, and then consider the following excerpts.

-This is the GPS transcript from the Bono segment .
+This is an excerpt from the GPS transcript from the Bono segment.

 BONO, LEAD SINGER U2: I can only speak from my own experience, but observing the species up close as I have over the years.
 I think it’s often emptiness, the void and the attempt to fill the void is art and the artist is the person who is making up for absence.
 If you were completely of sound mind, you would not need 70,000 people screaming I love you a night to feel normal.
 It’s the god shaped hole, I think, somebody called it once.